 Cardiovascular training helps to improve the performance of the lungs and heart to utilize oxygen more efficiently.
 Climbing and descending hills, running, cycling, and swimming are the best cardiovascular exercises.

 Also, know that having prior experiences helps a lot.
 So, go on a few short hikes to nearby hills.
-There are several benefits of hiking that help to prepare your body for long strenuous treks.
+Several benefits of hiking help to prepare your body for long strenuous treks.
 It also helps build confidence for the actual trek.

 Anxiety and mental pressure is the greatest challenge during long trekking journeys.
 Mental exercises are vital to overcoming this challenge.
 Gather all the information that you may need for the trek you’re about to go on.
 Learn a few techniques to stay calm under pressure.
 Build up confidence and believe in yourself.